somebeaver/Lowrider.js/README.md

 ## Creating Component Instances

-Once a Web Component has been registered with the document, instances of it can be created.
+Once a web component has been registered with the document, instances of it can be created.
 Typically, this is done by simply inserting it into the DOM, and doing so will trigger the rendering process.